ipython-contrib/jupyter_contrib_nbextensions/README.rst

 TL;DR: ``pip install themysto && themysto install``

-To install the extensions, you first need to install the python package, and then use the python package's install command to install the various extensions and the like to the appropriate jupyter directories.
+To use the extensions, you first need to install the python package, and then use the python package's ``themysto install`` command to create/edit config files in the appropriate jupyter directories.
+The config files tell jupyter notebook to load the server extensions required to provide the configuration page, and allow the notebook server to find the nbextensions.

 python package installation
 ---------------------------